mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 og:
   image: /assets/images/posts/2022-10-12-making-a-strategic-bet-on-rust/og-image.jpg
 tagline: |
-  <p>Edge functions have seen a big rise over the past few years.
-They allow running code on servers close to your user's locations which minimizes latency.
-They typically run on V8 which supports WASM which means it's possible to run code written in Rust (and compiled to WASM) on them.
-When we were looking to move our old service that handled submissions of our [contact form](/contact/) off of AWS Lambda, writing it in Rust and running it on the edge seemed like an exciting option.</p>
+  <p>Edge computing has seen a big rise over the past few years.
+There's a bunch of providers that have edge function offering which typically is based on V8.
+As V8 support WASM, it's possible to run code written in Rust (and compiled to WASM) on those edge functions.
+When we were looking to move our old service that handled submissions of our <a href="/contact/">contact form</a> off of AWS Lambda (which is famous for having high latency), writing it in Rust and running it on the edge seemed like an exciting option.</p>

 image: "/assets/images/posts/2022-10-12-making-a-strategic-bet-on-rust/mainmatter-loves-rust.png"
 imageAlt: "TODO"
 ---

 If you want to send emails, you'll typically use a third party service for that.
-There's many options that all have their pros and cons – we chose Sendgrid.
+There's many options that all have their pros and cons – we chose [Sendgrid](http://sendgrid.com).
 Whatever service you end up choosing, they'll provide some kind of HTTP API for sending emails.
 In the case of Sendgrid that looks roughly like this:

 ```bash
 curl --request POST \